Tuesday, March 26, 2019

 All in all it seems difficult to know with any degree of certainty whether the custom was or wasn't practiced by the natives of the Americas.
 So without further research it remains an intriguing maybe.
 Regarding the supposed account of native circumcision by Columbus that we began with, I actually have some doubts about that entire story as a whole.
 In the previous chapter I mentioned the various discoveries made by the Portuguese during the Age of Discovery.
 However, I only briefly mentioned the important, epochal discovery of the New World made by the Spanish.

-The first thing worth nothing is the name Christopher Columbus itself.
+The first thing worth noting is the name Christopher Columbus itself.
 It's quite curious as the word columba means dove, and the given name Christopher comes with obvious connotations of the name Christ.
 Given that the Spanish were bringing Christianity to the New World it's therefore possible that the name could simply translate as "dove of Christ", or something to that effect.
 [21]

 Interestingly, the Portuguese were also said to have discovered the Americas too.
 Though in their case it was an accidental discovery, as opposed to the more deliberate voyage said to have been taken by Columbus.
 The Portuguese were gradually exploring the western coast of Africa and the various islands of the Atlantic Ocean, so it would perhaps make sense that through a stray voyage they would alight upon the east coast of Brazil.
 The most easterly part of the Americas, and the very part colonised by the Portuguese.
 This all leads me to wonder if perhaps it was only the Portuguese that made the discovery, and that the Spanish version was simply something of a retelling.
 Maybe a retelling contrived for political or religious reasons.
 Whatever the truth, given that the New World was a destination for African slaves, the very mention of circumcision in this part of the world is worthy of note.
 So it remains an interesting avenue of investigation.